 Not a Bubble, Say Some Economists

-This article also discussed the possibility of a real estate bubble in Washington State, and Seattle in particular.
+There has been lots of talk about the possibility of a real estate bubble in Washington State lately, and Seattle in particular.
 But rising home values alone do not necessarily point to a bubble situation.

 James Young, director of the Washington Center for Real Estate Research at UW, mentioned strong housing demand as one of the factors that alleviates those concerns.
 “A [real estate] bubble happens when you have the prices going up without the demand going up,” he said.
 “You’ve still got demand going up in Washington, so I don’t see a huge issue here.”

-A July 2018 forecast from Zillow predicted that prices in Washington would rise by around 7% over the next 12 months.
+An October 2019 forecast from Zillow predicted that prices in Washington would rise by around 3.5% over the next 12 months.
 So perhaps it will remain as one of the hottest housing markets in the U.S. for some time longer.